Maarten Larmuseau

 Maarten H. D. Larmuseau (born 3 January 1983, Zottegem) is a Belgian biologist and genetic genealogist.
 He is a professor in genetic genealogy at KU Leuven and a guest professor in heritage studies at the University of Antwerp.
 His research combines population genetics, genealogy, and history to study the impact of biological relationships in human society.
 In 2025, the journal Science described him as the "paternity detective" for his pioneering work on historical extra-paternity rates and the use of DNA in reconstructing family histories.

+Education

+Larmuseau studied biology and genetics at KU Leuven.

-Career
+Career and research

-Larmuseau studied biology and genetics at KU Leuven, where he later joined the Centre for Human Genetics at the faculty of medicine.
+After his education he joined the Centre for Human Genetics at the faculty of medicine.
 He leads the Laboratory of Human Genetic Genealogy and collaborates with the heritage sciences programme at the University of Antwerp.
 At KU Leuven he is also the director of LIGAS - KU Leuven Institute of Genetics and Society.

-Research

 Larmuseau's research integrates genetic data with genealogical and historical sources to explore human relatedness over long timescales.
 His work has examined: